 |Comfort||This isn’t the strength of Concept2 because you might have to purchase a seat cushion alongside the machine.||The WaterRower was designed with home users in mind.
 It’s very comfortable to use, and the seat offers some warmth.
 You might want to purchase a seat cushion if you’ll use the machine for long.|

 |Flexibility||Concept2 is perfectly suited for any height.
 The drag and foot height mechanism added to it to make it seamless for anyone to use, without the risk of lower back pain appearing after a long workout.||It isn’t an easy task to adjust resistance in the water tank.
 Also, moving the foot straps can be herculean.
 If you opt for the WaterRower, make sure to use knee compression sleeves for preventative purposes|

 |Appearance||Concept2 sports the appearance of a basic rowing machine.
 It doesn’t appear too attractive to purchase just for its looks.
 It is more concerned about performance.||With the wooden design all over the machine, WaterRower is aesthetically pleasing to behold.|

 |Capacity||Concept2 has a user capacity of up to 500 pounds||WaterRower can handle about 770 pounds in weight.|

 |Pricing||Concept2 is more affordable.||This machine is more expensive.|

 Water rower vs Concept 2 – Conclusion And Recommendation

-On the other hand, if performance and actual fitness is your top priority, Concept2 is no doubt the winner.
+On the other hand, if performance and actual fitness are your top priority, Concept2 is undoubtedly the winner.
 Also, if you’re on a budget, then you should opt for Concept2.

-Personally, Concept2 is the real deal for me.
+Personally, when it comes to Concept2 vs. WaterRower, Concept2 is the real deal for me.